PodMov Daily: Tuesday, August 18

 For nearly 30 years, money expert and national radio host Dave Ramsey has delivered life-changing advice to listeners.
 With the new podcast Ramsey Call of the Day, 10 minutes is all you need to get quality, common-sense guidance when you need it the most.

-Starting Monday, July 20, you’ll hear from experts like Dave Ramsey, Ken Coleman, Rachel Cruze, Chris Hogan, Anthony ONeal and Dr. John Delony every weekday.
+Starting Monday, July 20, you’ll hear from experts like Dave Ramsey, Ken Coleman, Rachel Cruze, Anthony ONeal and Dr. John Delony every weekday.
 Callers from The Dave Ramsey Show have challenges just like yours — tune in for timely solutions you can trust.

 Whether it’s knocking out debt or dealing with loss of income, Dave’s team inspires real people to overcome real concerns.
 Ready to build a more confident future in 10 minutes a day?
 Subscribe to Ramsey Call of the Day wherever you get your podcasts.